Autograph (2004 film)

 Autograph is a 2004 Indian Tamil-language romantic drama film written, produced and directed by Cheran.
 The film's soundtrack is composed by Bharadwaj.
-Cheran also plays the lead role in his film for the first time, and other cast members include Gopika, Sneha, Mallika and Kaniha.
+Cheran also plays the lead role in his film for the first time, and other cast members include Sneha, Kaniha, Gopika, and Mallika.

 This is both Gopika's and Mallika's debut film in Tamil cinema.
 The film was released in India on 19 February 2004, and was screened at the Lyon Asian Film Festival in France and at the Montreal World Film Festival in Canada.
 Upon release, the film met with critical acclaim and commercial success.
 It was remade in Telugu as Naa Autograph, Kannada as My Autograph, and in Bengali as Amar Aponjon.
+The movie itself loosely based on Four Weddings and a Funeral.